 There was a rumor going around that Ameraucana eggs were more nutritious than others, but that theory was debunked later as a marketing ploy.

 The eggs contain the same nutritional content as other eggs.

-Lastly, the Ameraucana is a non-brody breed, which means you will need to invest in an incubator.
+Lastly, if you are interested in hatching eggs, the Ameraucana is a non-broody breed.
+This means you will need to invest in an chicken egg incubator.

 As mentioned, the Ameraucana breed of chicken originated from the Araucana chicken, which was originally from Chile.